zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 - `ray.collective.nccl.allreduce(tensor, reduce_op, comm, ...)`
 - `...`

-Working with this layer of APIs needs to deal with the creation and destruction of `communicators`, and potentially manages the communication threads or CUDA streams when needed manually.
+Working with this layer of APIs however needs to deal with the creation and destruction of `communicators`, and potentially manages the communication threads or CUDA streams when needed manually.

 ### Unsolved Problems